yangke/DLLInjectionDemo/README.md

 ```
 Trial and error is unavoidable for declaration of correct data structures, but it is straight forward as a whole.

-The so called "hooking" here is just a kind of code tampering, not the classic hook, as the classic hook usually use `SetWindowsHookEx` function, and it intercepts limited predefined windows functions
+The so called "hooking" here is just a kind of code tampering, not the classic hook, as the classic hook usually use `SetWindowsHookEx` function, and it intercepts limited predefined windows functions.
 The target program is responsible for recover it.
 The following code illustrate the classic windows hooking technique(but we doesn't use here).
 ```
 //An empty hook function.
 LRESULT WINAPI HookProc(int nCode, WPARAM wParam, LPARAM lParam)